kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

 :::

+The number of services being added concurrently is tunable by the `--parallelism` flag of the run command (see more on the [run](./cli/run-starlark.md) reference).

 ### assert

 The `assert` on the [`plan`][plan-reference] object instruction fails the Starlark script or package with an execution error if the assertion defined fails.